prestonharberts/fedora-40-configuration/docs/firefox.md

 ## Progressive Web Apps

 Follow the instructions presented by this extension when prompted.
-Make web apps for the following websites:
+Make web apps for the following websites (make sure to select the Default profile for all of these):

 - https://app.logos.com
 - https://calendar.google.com/calendar/